Chasing the Sun (The Wanted song): Music video

 There are two music videos for "Chasing the Sun".
 The first and official video was directed by Director X. It begins with the Wanted standing on the roof of the Rosslyn Hotel in Los Angeles in the middle of the night.
 It then begins to intersect with scenes of them in a club with some mysterious women, all of whom have strange sun-shaped tattoos on their hands, arms, thighs or belly.
 Each of the band meets one of these women and, upon being touched by them, all suddenly have exactly the same tattoo.
 The band decide to leave the club with their women and start walking down the secluded streets.
 They soon enter a different club.
 At the bridge, the boys are back on the roof of the Rosslyn Hotel, but this time at sunrise.
 The scene then changes back to the second club, where the boys start to get close to their women, but it turns out that the women are actually vampires, and all five boys get their necks bitten.
 The video ends with the Wanted walking out of the club into the bright sunlight.
 The video has over 120 million views on YouTube.

 The second video was specifically made for the 2012 film Ice Age: Continental Drift.
-It features the Wanted performing on blocks of ice in the Arctic Ocean while characters such as Manny, Sid, and Diego dance alongside them.
-It also contains footage from the film.
+It features the Wanted performing on blocks of ice in the Arctic Ocean while characters such as Manny, Sid, and Diego dance alongside them; it also contains footage from the film.

+The song's UK radio version was used in the first music video and the EP version was used in the second video.